Best Time to Visit Chile

 During summer (November-February), average maximum daytime temperatures range from around 22-26°C in the Atacama Desert region.
 It’s slightly hotter in central Chile, with highs in Santiago from 25-30°C. Southern Chile is cooler, with November-February maximums of around 15-18°C, while in the extreme south, in places like Punta Arenas, expect temperatures of 12-14°C.

 The Atacama Desert is extremely arid, with average annual rainfall of just 1mm.
+Freak bursts of rain have however become more frequent in the desert in January/February.
 Santiago receives most of its rainfall between May and August (around 40-70mm per month), while the Lake District is much wetter, with rain throughout the year, peaking in June with over 360mm.

 - February: Tapati Festival, Easter Island – 10-day celebration of local culture

 - June: Festival of the Virgen del Carmen, La Tirana, Atacama

 - 18 September: Fiestas Patrias – independence celebrations